Start where you are. You don’t have to be perfect, just present.

 How to Practice Healthy Masculinity Every Day

 You don’t need a grand strategy or a perfect morning routine to begin.
-Small actions are often more powerful than big intentions.
-Here are a few ways to start living into this new version of masculinity—today.
+Small actions are often more powerful than big intentions, and also more sustainable.
+Here are a few ways to start practicing this new version of masculinity today.

-- Journal something real.
-Even if it’s just two sentences.
-Let it be messy.
+- Journal something real, even if it’s just two sentences.
+No editing required.
+Let it be whatever comes out.

-- Tell the truth when someone asks how you’re doing.
-Just once this week.
+- Tell the truth when someone asks how you’re doing, even if it’s just once this week.

 - Set one boundary that protects your time, energy, or peace.

 - Let yourself cry without apologizing.
-No disclaimers.
-No shame.
+It’s okay.
+You don’t need disclaimers or shame.

 - Say “I don’t know” out loud, even when it’s uncomfortable.

-Pick one.
-Practice it.
+Pick one and practice it.
 Then do it again.
-You’re not trying to master masculinity—you’re learning to show up.
+You’re not trying to master masculinity, you’re learning to show up.

 “The curious paradox is that when I accept myself just as I am, then I can change.”